Art professor instructs students in art studio

 Apply today for an Art Program Scholarship awarded by the department!

-• Barton's Admissions team will arrange for a campus visit which includes an interview with Bill Forst or Phillip Jacobson and a review of your current portfolio.
-You can bring artwork with you or provide a digital portfolio.
+As part of the scholarship process, Barton’s Admissions team will schedule a campus visit, which includes an interview with Art Instructor Philip Jacobson and a review of your portfolio (physical or digital formats accepted).

 Art Department Facilities